What is acute tubular necrosis?

-Certain chemicals and medications (such as antibiotics), anesthetics, and radiology dyes may cause ATN if your body reacts negatively to them.
+Certain chemicals and medications such as antibiotics, anesthetics, and radiology dyes may cause ATN if your body reacts negatively to them.

 A number of factors may place you at risk for ATN.
 The risk factors depend on your overall health and any other medical issues such as:

-The trauma may cause blood clots or another blockage to occur in the blood vessels servicing your kidneys.
+- Recent injury to your body, especially the kidneys.
+The trauma may cause blood clots or another blockage in the blood vessels servicing your kidneys.

+- A bad reaction to a blood transfusion.
 Your body may reject or destroy the blood cells in transfused blood.
-This may lead to problems if your body cannot get sufficient blood supply to the kidneys.
+This may lead to problems if your body can’t get sufficient blood supply to the kidneys.

-The surgery may cause complications with your blood supply or circulation.
+- A major surgical procedure.
+This can cause complications with your blood supply or circulation.

-- urinalysis to look for abnormal cells in your urine, the color of the urine, and signs of infection from bacteria and other organisms.
+- urinalysis to look for abnormal cells in your urine, the color of the urine, and signs of infection from bacteria and other organisms

-- biopsy to examine the kidney tissue.
+- biopsy to examine your kidney tissue

 - blood tests to measure sodium and creatinine